kai687/sphinxawesome-theme/docs/how-to/configure/includes/docsearch.rst

 -----------------

 DocSearch provides search for open source projects and technical blogs for free.
-You need to `apply <https://docsearch.algolia.com/apply/>`_ and receive your credentials before you can use it.
+You can `apply <https://docsearch.algolia.com/apply/>`_ and receive your credentials.

-The |product| bundles DocSearch as an optional extension.
-To replace the built-in search with DocSearch, add the ``sphinxawesome_theme.docsearch`` extension:
+To replace the built-in search with DocSearch, :ref:`sec:add-to-sphinx` and add the ``sphinxawesome_theme.docsearch`` extension:

 .. code-block:: python
    :caption: |conf|